MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/security-roles.md

 The following roles are available:

-- Agent Experience Profile Administrator
+- App Profile Manager Administrator
 - App Profile User

-If your organization uses custom roles, and you want a user with the custom role to manage app profiles, then you can either assign the Agent Experience Profile Administrator role or manually add the privileges that pertain to the Agent Experience Profile Administrator role to the custom role.
+If your organization uses custom roles, and you want a user with the custom role to manage app profiles, then you can assign the App Profile Manager Administrator role or manually add the privileges that pertain to the App Profile Manager Administrator role to the custom role.

 ## Roles for Customer Service workspace